csfulop/tanulmanyi-versenyek/README-ai.md

 Non-Working Practices: Identify any parts of the project that are problematic, inefficient, or should be refactored in the future.
 Recommendations: Provide a concise list of actionable best practices or coding standards specifically tailored for this project.
 5. Suggestion for commit message
 Suggest a commit message for the current step.
-Keep in mind commit message writing best practices.
+A good commit message:
+- Explains the problem that was solved and why
+- Describes the solution approach at a high level
+- Is concise and focused (not a changelog)
+- Does NOT include information visible in git (test counts, file lists, line counts)
+- Does NOT mention gitignored files or development artifacts Follow conventional commits format: type(scope): subject

 The report should be concise, clear, and actionable.
 Focus on technical details and practical insights.
 Avoid verbose descriptions.
 Use bullet points and code snippets where appropriate to illustrate points.
 The final document should be a structured, markdown output ready for use as a reference.